declann/actuarial-modelling-calculang/README.md

 I haven’t completely listed these - or otherwise properly documented models and outputs.

+## experimental

+calculang is alpha software.
+This repository uses a further experimental release of calculang.

+Code in this repository itself is alpha code that should not be relied upon and that includes no warranty - for more details see the [LICENSE](./LICENSE) file.

 ## Licenses

 This repo includes calculang code ported from lifelibs BasicTerm_SE model.